• Skip to main content

 the original chicks.

-Now in my 13th year of owning chickens I no longer worry that they'll freeze to death.
+Now in my 13th year of owning chickens I no longer worry that the chickens will freeze to death.

 Table of Contents